alechenninger/monarch/bin/README.md

                              - teams/myteam/prod.yaml
                            teams/otherteam.yaml

-                         Dynamic hierarchies are defined  with  variables  and potential values for those variables.
-They look like:
+                         Dynamic hierarchies are defined with an  ordered list of source nodes, from top  most  to  bottom-most  (ancestors  to  children).
+Nodes are relative paths to data sources  which  inherit from their lineage like in static hierarchies,  but  may  use  variables  and  an inventory of possible assignable values for  those  variables.
+In YAML, these look
+                         like:
                          sources:
                            - common.yaml
                            - team/%{team}.yaml
                            - environment/%{environment}.yaml
                            - team/%{team}/%{environment}.yaml
-                         potentials:
+                         inventory:
                            team:
                              - teamA
                              - teamB
                            environment:
                              - qa
                              - prod

+                         Inventory definitions can  use  brace  expansion  syntax  like that in
+                         Bash:
+                         inventory:
+                           team:
+                             - team{A,B}

+                         Assignments in an inventory can imply other assignments, like so:
+                         inventory:
+                           team:
+                             - team{A,B}
+                           app:
+                             store:
+                               team: teamA

+                         When a variable is  assigned  a  value,  its  implicit assignments are applied simultaneously.
+Assignments may  rule  out possible values for a  variable  if  those  values   would   imply  conflicts  with  known assignments.
   --data-dir DATA_DIR, -d DATA_DIR
                          Path to  where  existing  data  sources  life.
 The  data  for sources describe in the hierarchy is looked  using  the paths in the hierarchy